Rangers power past Hurricanes 4-1 in Game 4 to even series - NewsBreak

 Rangers power past Hurricanes 4-1 in Game 4 to even series

-The New York Rangers got the kind of strong, all-around effort from the start they needed and stormed past the Carolina Hurricanes.

-Andrew Copp had a goal and two assists, and Frank Vatrano and Adam Fox each had a goal and an assist as the Rangers beat the Hurricanes 4-1 in Game 4 Tuesday night, evening the second-round series.
+Andrew Copp had a goal and two assists, and Frank Vatrano and Adam Fox each had a goal and an assist as the New York Rangers beat the Carolina Hurricanes 4-1 in Game 4 Tuesday night, evening the second-round series.

 Mika Zibanejad also scored, Ryan Lindgren had two assists and Igor Shesterkin stopped 30 shots for the Rangers, who won their fifth straight at home in the postseason.
 In the series, New York won two at home after opening with two losses at Carolina.